GAGGIUINO/gaggiuino.github.io/docs/pcb/singleboard.md

 # Considerations
 * PCBs are compatible with 3PLN stock wiring integration or custom wiring, though custom wiring is recommended for certain machines (see the [compatibility table](README.md#Compatibility))
-* PCB v3 is suitable for most single-boiler espresso machines.
+* PCB v3 is suitable for most single-boiler espresso machines and is the focus of these instructions.
 PCB v2 supports more connection points for wiring and and/or multiple boiler control.
 * PCB v2 housing links *(Pick one)*
   * [Rigid Housing](https://www.printables.com/model/260901)
   * [Easy Access Housing)](https://www.printables.com/model/261267)